-Most rotations are at HonorHealth John C. Lincoln and Deer Valley medical centers.
+Most rotations are at HonorHealth John C. Lincoln, Deer Valley and Scottsdale Osborn medical centers.
 Pediatric, Burn and Transplant rotations are offsite.
-At completion of the program, you'll be fully prepared to enter practice with a comprehensive range of solid surgical experience.
+At completion of the program, trainees enter practice with the skills and knowledge needed for comprehensive surgical experience.

 |1st Year Rotations||Duration||Location|

-We have the advantage of putting together our own call schedule.
+The fifth-year chief residents serve as leaders in the program.
+Included in their responsibilities is creating the program’s monthly call schedule.
 Interns and junior residents take call every third or fourth day.
 Senior residents take call every third to fifth day depending on the call pool.

 Protected Education Time and Conferences

-With a commitment to a well-rounded program of hands-on and educational experience, the General Surgery Residency Program includes protected education time for weekly M&M, Basic Science Pathophysiology lectures, and protected simulation time.
-We also offer monthly programs including Grand Rounds, Trauma Research meeting, Trauma Improvement Committee Meeting, and Journal Club.
+With a commitment to a well-rounded program of hands-on experience, the General Surgery Residency Program includes protected time for weekly M&M, Basic Science Pathophysiology lectures, and simulation.
+Additional program didactics include Grand Rounds, Trauma Research meeting, Trauma Improvement Committee Meeting, and Journal Club.

-- You will be taught surgical techniques starting in the intern year
+- Comprehensive surgical techniques are taught in the intern year (as appropriate for level of training)

-- Access to Banner University Medical Center’s EGD and colonoscopy simulators to practice before certification for FES
+- Access to EGD and colonoscopy simulators to practice before certification for FES

-- Preparation for FLS, FES, and DaVinci robotic certification upon graduation
+- FLS, FES, and DaVinci robotic preparation for certification

-- PGY 3-4s transition into self-guided simulation practice geared toward preparing for FLS and FES certifications, as well as preparing for robotic cases
+- PGY 3s and 4s transition into self-guided simulation practice geared toward preparing for FLS and FES certifications, as well as preparing for robotic cases

 - ASSET (Advanced Surgical Skills for Exposure in Trauma): Senior residents will have the opportunity to attend the ASSET course